clickityKlein/Disaster-Response/README.md

 ## Future Considerations
-talk about the zeros
-- Due to time constraints and hardware limitations, a more complex modle wasn't tested or constructed.
+- Due to time constraints and hardware limitations, a more complex model wasn't tested or constructed.
 In the future it would be great to expand the parameter list while using GridSearchCV and try several different classifiers.
 XGBoost would be an ideal candidate.